cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 * The `[Main Effect]` label indicates the primary difference in taxa abundance between the compared groups, excluding the influence of other factors.
 * The `[Interaction]` label reveals the relationship between group differences and time variable.
 It indicates if the difference in taxa abundance between groups varies depending on other factors in the model.

-If the focus is specifically to explore the shifts in taxa abundance across distinct timepoints, the `generate_taxa_change_test_pair()` function is useful.
-The function not only assesses the changes but also highlights the differences between groups.
+If the aim is to specifically investigate the shifts in taxa abundance across distinct timepoints, the `generate_taxa_change_test_pair()` function is advantageous.
+This function employs a linear model (lm) to evaluate the changes in taxa abundance and to distinguish the differences between groups.

 ```r
 generate_taxa_change_test_pair(